fractalrobotics/Fractal-5-Pro/README.md

   <img src="./CAD/images/electronics.jpg" width="350">
 </p>

-- The electronics are enclosed separately from the rest of the printer and can be accessed via a removable panel underneath the main printer volume.
+- The electronics are enclosed separately from the rest of the printer and can be accessed via a removable panel underneath the main printer working volume.

 **Firmware**